emanb29/LiberChat/liberchat-spec.md

 The NICK command is issued by a client to request a nickname.

-This command MAY only be issued from a client to a server.
+This command SHOULD only be issued from a client to a server.

 Arguments: `NICK <nickname> [hops]`